 An FBO check is a third-party check.
 In this case, the check will be made out to the new IRA custodian, usually a bank or brokerage firm, for your benefit.
 That makes all the difference in the world.

-As the FBO on the check, you do not endorse the check.
+As the FBO on the check, you do not endorse the check, or sign the back of it.
 You cannot deposit the check in your bank account.
 You cannot cash the check.
 The check is not made out to you.
 It is made out to Vanguard or Fidelity or whoever is your new IRA company.

 The FBO means that you will eventually be the final recipient of the funds.
 Merrill Lynch can’t just cash your check either.
 That would violate the FBO portion of the payee.
 However, you do not get control of the funds until … they are already in your IRA.
 Viola!
 Trustee-to-trustee transfer, and not a rollover!